w3c/wai-media-guide/planning.md

 The sub-pages of this resource include considerations, skills, and tools needed for creating audio description, captions, and transcripts.

 It is important to note that <a href="@@">Automatic Captions are Not Sufficient</a>.

-## Informing Users When None Needed {#none}

-<p>If your media does not need captions (because there is no substantive audio content) or does not need audio description (because there is no substantive visual content), it's good to let users know that.
-Otherwise, they might think that you accidentally forgot to provide it.
-For example:</p>

-{::nomarkdown}
-{% include box.html type="start" class="" %}
-{:/}

-Captions not needed: The only sound with this video is background music.
-There is no speaking.

-{::nomarkdown}
-{% include box.html type="end" %}
-{:/}

-{::nomarkdown}
-{% include box.html type="start" class="" %}
-{:/}

-Audio description not needed: This video does not include audio description because the visuals only support what is spoken; the visuals do not provide additional information.

-{::nomarkdown}
-{% include box.html type="end" %}
-{:/}

 ## Standards